Mining Architectural Information: A Systematic Mapping Study: Mapping Study Design

 \subsubsection{Phase 3: Snowballing}

 In order to minimize the threat of missing relevant studies that were possibly missed out during the automatic search, we conducted snowballing by following the approach proposed by \cite{wohlin2014guidelines}.
-We adopted the forward (i.e., collecting those studies citing the selected studies) and backward (i.e., using the references of the selected studies) snowballing, which is also used in many other SMSs, such as \citep{waseem2020systematic, tian2021impact}).
-Specifically, we conducted the snowballing process iteratively.
-We checked the references lists of the studies selected from the final round of study screening in automatic database search (in Section \ref{StudyScreening}) and those studies citing the selected studies, then the newly selected studies of the last iteration were checked in the subsequent iterations.
-The iterative process was completed when there were no newly selected studies.
-Each iteration followed the three rounds of study screen process described in Section \ref{StudyScreening}, i.e., based on the titles, abstracts, and full texts.
+Specifically, we adopted the forward (i.e., collecting those studies citing the selected studies) and backward (i.e., using the references of the selected studies) snowballing.
+We conducted the snowballing process iteratively, and the iterative process was completed when there were no newly selected studies.
+Specifically, we performed two iterations during the snowballing process.
+We used the set of studies selected from the final round of study screening in the previous section (see Section \ref{StudyScreening}) as the start seed (i.e., 74 studies).
+We then looked for citations from each of the 74 studies in the start seed.
+We used Google Scholar to collect citations for each paper.
+We downloaded the citations and analyzed each one according to the inclusion and exclusion criteria defined in Table \ref{InclusionExculusionCriteria}.
+In the first iteration, 3,228 citations (of the 74 studies) were found.
+These 3,212 citations were further screened based on the titles (248 studies retained), abstracts (53 studies retained), and full texts (27 studies retained).
+In the second iteration, we considered a start seed of 27 studies retained from the first iteration and 91 citations were collected.
+Akin to the citations obtained from the first iteration, the 91 citations were also subjected to the inclusion and exclusion criteria, and 21 studies were retained based on titles, 6 studies were identified based on abstracts, and 3 studies were finally selected based on full texts.
+Finally, 30 (i.e., 27+3) primary studies were added through the snowballing process.
+In Figure \ref{SearchAndScreeningResults}, we show the snowballing process that was performed in this SMS.
+Therefore, we have selected 104 (i.e., 74+30) primary studies in our SMS.
+The details of the selected 104 primary studies are provided in the Selected Studies file in the Supplementary Material \citep{dataset}.